samzhab/tonapi_wallet_explorer/README.md

     ```sh
     mkdir CSV_Files
     ```
+### Workflow

-5. Run the script - The script will generate a CSV file for specified wallet.
+5. Gather all blockchain transactions for each wallet as csv and add chain name as prefix to file such as ```arbi_export-0xdEe1f25Cd66Db7cf4d7335A95A14324DFF91a588.csv``` in ```CSV_Files``` for Arbitrium for instance.
+To gather all transactions for TON blockchain wallets, run the script with your wallet addresses - The script will generate a CSV file for specified wallets on TON.

     ```sh
     ruby ton_transactions_explorer.rb